Bawumia cuts short Accra campaign tour to commiserate with North East flood victims

-Vice President Dr Mahamudu Bawumia has cut short his 4-day campaign tour of the Greater Accra Region and is currently to the North East Region to commiserate with victims of devastating floods that hit three communities in the West Mamprusi Municipality on Thursday.
+Vice President, Dr. Mahamudu Bawumia has cut short his 4-day campaign tour of the Greater Accra Region and is currently in the North East Region to commiserate with victims of devastating floods that hit three communities in the West Mamprusi Municipality on Thursday.

 Four villages, Gaagbini, Dimia, Tinkaya and Banawa have been the hardest hit.